 Enter: The Snowflake Java UDF

 Java UDFs allow workloads expressed in Java to execute in Snowflake and therefore benefit from the virtually unlimited performance and scalability of the Data Cloud.

 Coincidentally, the core of Dataiku’s own engine is Java, making it convenient for Dataiku to repackage data preparation functions —and more notably, machine learning models — so they can be executed directly in Snowflake.

-Since the capability’s limited preview was made available, our engineering team has been hard at work on it, and we’re happy to announce that with the public preview of Snowflake Java UDFs also comes the public preview of a series of new pushed-down data preparation functions in Dataiku.
+Since the capability was made available, our engineering team has been hard at work on it, and we’re happy to announce that Dataiku has delivered a series of new pushed-down data preparation functions in Dataiku.

-The results of the initial prototypes are already promising.
-Here’s an example of performance gains comparing a model expressed in SQL to a model deployed as a Java UDF:
+In addition, Dataiku can now deploy Dataiku models as Java UDFs in Snowflake for batch scoring.
+The result is performance gains comparing a model expressed in SQL to a model deployed as a Java UDF: